-As each of its multiyear contracts with large scholarly journal publishers comes to an end, the University of California is working to hold down the rapidly escalating costs associated with for-profit journals and to facilitate open access publishing of UC research.
+As each of its multiyear contracts with large scholarly journal publishers comes to an end, the University of California — in close consultation with all 10 campus libraries and the Academic Senate — is working to hold down the rapidly escalating costs associated with for-profit journals and to facilitate open access publishing of UC research.

 Update as of July 10, 2019